EcuadorExplorer.com HOME

 | Cash | ATM Machines | Credit Cards | Money Transfers |

-On September 13, 2000, Ecuador completed its dollarization process; the sucre was eliminated, at least theoretically, and the country's currency was legally changed to the US dollar.
+On September 13, 2000, Ecuador completed its dollarization process; the sucre was eliminated, and the country’s currency was legally changed to the US dollar.

 Changing Money & Checks

-As a result of dollarization, we recommend more than ever that you carry both US bills and traveler's checks while in Ecuador.
+As a result of dollarization, we recommend more than ever that you carry both US bills and an ATM card while in Ecuador.
 Other foreign currencies are difficult to change outside of Quito, Cuenca, and Guayaquil.

 In Quito, the stretch of Avenida Amazonas between Patria and Veintimilla will cover most of your financial needs.
 There is a wide range of banks, ATMs, casas de cambio (money changing houses), and money transfer facilities.
 In Guayaquil you will find a similar area dedicated to financial services on the first few blocks of Avenida 9 de Octubre near the waterfront.